Barrett, Martin, House

 Beaverhead County Timeline

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Beaverhead County, Montana.
+This timeline provides a condensed summary of the historical journey of Beaverhead County, Montana.

 - Before 1800: Beaverhead County is inhabited by various Native American tribes, including the Shoshone, Bannock, and Nez Perce.